ba77846df2bf7302f38adae3e120fea8

 The Editor

 The story of La Coupole begins with two Auvergnats, René Lafon and Ernest Fraux.
-The latter, already the owner of Le Dôme, took the crazy gamble of investing in an old wood depot to create one of the most legendary brasseries in the capital, alongside his brother-in-law.
-And it was a success!
-Having the best craftsmen and architects in their contacts, they brought to life a place where warmth and conviviality reign
+The latter, already the owner of the Dôme, takes on the crazy challenge of investing in an old wood depot to create one of the most iconic brasseries in the capital, alongside his brother-in-law.
+And they succeeded!
+With the best craftsmen and architects in their contact list, they brought to life a place where warmth and friendliness reign

 .

-Quickly, La Coupole attracts the cream of the crop from the artistic and literary world: Cocteau, Dali, Picasso, Sartre, De Beauvoir, Colette and many others take turns at these wooden tables.
-In the basement where there is a dancing club, Joséphine Baker enchants souls with her movements while the trendiest blues and jazz musicians conquer Paris with their catchy and rhythmic music.
+Quickly, La Coupole attracts the crème de la crème of the artistic and literary world: Cocteau, Dali, Picasso, Sartre, De Beauvoir, Colette and many others have graced these wooden tables.
+In the basement where a dancing space awaits, Josephine Baker sends souls soaring with her movements while the trendiest blues and jazz musicians conquer Paris with their catchy and rhythmic tunes.